dcdpr/did-btc1/chapters/Security-Considerations.md

 In **did:btc1**, cryptographic keys authorize both DID updates and ::Beacon Signals::.
-Should these keys get compromised without the DID controller's knowledge, it would be possible for an adversary to take control of a DID by submitting a ::DID Update Payload:: to a ::Beacon:: that replaces key material and ::Beacons:: in the DID document for ones under the adversary's control.
-Such an attack would be detectable by the DID controller, as they would see a valid spend from a ::Beacon:: that they did not authorize.
+Should these keys get compromised without the DID controller's knowledge, it would be possible for an adversary to take control of a DID by submitting a ::DID Update Payload:: to a ::BTC1 Beacon:: that replaces key material and ::BTC1 Beacons:: in the DID document for ones under the adversary's control.
+Such an attack would be detectable by the DID controller, as they would see a valid spend from a ::BTC1 Beacon:: that they did not authorize.
 Additionally, if the DID relied on ::Sidecar Data::, without access to this data the DID would be useless to the adversary as they would be unable to demonstrate a valid complete history of the DID during resolution.